Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 6. **Compatibility with Aqueous Samples**: Unlike infrared spectroscopy, SERS is not hampered by water interference, making it ideal for biological and environmental samples.

 7. **Potential for Miniaturization**: The development of portable Raman spectrometers and simple SERS substrates enables field-deployable applications.
+Kudelski (2008) emphasized the increased analytical capabilities of Raman spectroscopy facilitated by relatively inexpensive and portable Raman devices, which Wang et al. (2022) noted are ideal for wastewater monitoring applications.

 Despite these advantages, SERS also faces several limitations: